ABDewanusa/receipt-log/PRD.md

 ## Goal

-Allow a user to send a receipt photo via Telegram and automatically receive a structured expense record that can be exported as CSV.
+Allow a user to send a receipt photo via Telegram and automatically receive a structured expense record that can be viewed on a web dashboard or exported as CSV.

 Primary value: